-Now, fifteen years later, I am blessed to be remarried to a wonderful man.
+Now, almost seventeen years later, I am blessed to be remarried to a wonderful man.
 And guess what?
 Since the day we got married in 2006, this Prince Charming has handled the finances!
 Without day-to-day deadlines and drama, I enjoy the freedom to work and play unhampered.
 Never having to stare at that bottom line, I figure if I have it in my wallet, I can spend it.
 I don’t have to face the consequences because he does that for the two of us.

 But don’t I deserve it after all these years?

 I hear the Voice of Reason.
 “Hello Clarice.”
 He asks the question I used to ask time and time again: “If he died tomorrow, what would you do?”